 Cutting Edge Ag Research

-Space Tango has developed the capability to undertake microgravity research of plants and other living organisms in the International Space State Station for not only academic, but also commercial purposes.
-For example, in a recent collaboration with Anheuser-Busch, the company developed a CubeLab that implemented a microscale malting procedure for barley.
-The malt was then examined upon return and compared to a control on the ground.
+Headquartered in Lexington, Space Tango has developed the capability to undertake microgravity research of plants and other living organisms in the International Space State Station for not only academic, but also commercial purposes, and even collaborated with Anheuser-Busch to develop a CubeLab that implemented a microscale malting procedure for barley.

 Novel Farming Systems